Wet Tropics of Queensland: Environmental threats

 The expansion of the sugarcane industry in lowland plains poses a significant threat to some endangered ecosystems.
 Some are fragmented and their natural vegetation is degraded.
 Invasive pest species are another concern along with internal fragmentation by road and power lines.
 Insect and mite species are of particular concern because some of them are hard to detect.
 Some areas are off-limits to the general public to prevent the introduction of Phytophthora.
 The southern cassowary is often killed by motor vehicles.
+Feral cats prey on native species.
+The cats compete with spotted-tailed quolls for food and habitat.